 Lets look at two scientifically based diagrams, that helped me understand – ‘What is Cholesterol?’

 The first diagram shows that cholesterol is the structural basis for the manufacture of your steroid sex hormones.
-This has been used to illustrate a difference, between pharmaceutically made steroid drugs (medications), and steroid fats naturally found in your body.
+This has been used to illustrate a difference, between pharmaceutically made steroid drugs (medications), and steroid fats naturally made in your body.

 This means simple processes are turned into more complex processes.